jrlowent/Past_Projects/README.md

 # Past_Projects
 This repository serves as my coding portfolio.

-About me:  I am in graduate school for web development through Boston University.
+Inside you will find past projects from both my educational and professional experiences.